San Benedetto fuori della

 third was a Crucifixion, now lost.

-There's a Raphaelesque Madonna and Child by Ridolfo del
+There's a Raphaelesque Virgin and Child by Ridolfo del

 Ghirlandaio, now to be found in the Sant'Onofrio di Fuligno refectory